 Power of Attorney documents for your healthcare or general business transactions should be updated after your divorce is finalized.
 If your former spouse was listed as the person who could make medical decisions on your behalf, they may still have that authority even if you get divorced.

 Updating your Power of Attorney directives gives you assurances that the person who can pull the life support plug is really the one who has your best interests in mind.

 Making sure your children are provided for in your will

 When we talk about updating estate planning documents to protect children, one of the important things to think about is remarriage.
 If you do not otherwise specify, your property and assets could be distributed and claimed by the children and relatives of your new spouse.
 To ensure that only your immediate children will take under your will, make sure to update the will with specific language that makes it clear what you want to happen when you pass.

 When meeting with your estate planning attorney you may wish to bring any formerly created estate planning documents as well as your divorce decree.
 An experienced estate planning attorney should have a list of what to update after your divorce is finalized.

-Thanks to our friends and contributors from Scroggins Family Law for their insight into family law.
+Thanks to our friends and contributors from Scroggins Law Group for their insight into family law.